nathants/mcptools/README.md

-  call           Call a tool, resource, or prompt on the MCP server help           Help about any command mock           Create a mock MCP server with tools, prompts, and resources proxy          Proxy MCP tool requests to shell scripts prompts        List available prompts on the MCP server resources      List available resources on the MCP server
+  call           Call a tool, resource, or prompt on the MCP server help           Help about any command mock           Create a mock MCP server with tools, prompts, and resources new            Create a new MCP project from templates proxy          Proxy MCP tool requests to shell scripts prompts        List available prompts on the MCP server resources      List available resources on the MCP server